-A wildlife garden should be designed to incorporate various habitats, food, shelter and water for wildlife.
-It should incorporate the very best landscaping to support and boost local ecosystems.
+A wildlife garden should be designed to incorporate various habitats, food, shelter and water.
+They should incorporate ecological landscaping and habitat creation to support and boost local ecosystems.

-However the most successful wildlife gardens are those where people and wildlife coexist harmoniously.
+However, the most successful wildlife garden designs are those where people and wildlife coexist harmoniously.
 This typically requires spaces with less people frequency in certain zones.

-Such spaces should be managed with no heavy machinery or significant disturbance.
+Such spaces should be managed with no heavy machinery or significant human disturbance.

 Designing for people and wildlife